FDA approved for more than 25 years

 For hair loss, for instance, you can use:

-Minoxidil.
+• Minoxidil.
 Minoxidil (in the form of minoxidil foam or minoxidil solution) is a topical medication that promotes hair growth by increasing blood flow to your hair follicles.
 An oral version is also available.
+There are also a variety of minoxidil alternatives available, too.

-Should you be reaching for tea tree oil the second you notice a receding hairline or increased hair fall?
+Okay, so what you really want to know: Does tea tree oil help hair growth?
+Should you be reaching for this multipurpose oil the second you notice a receding hairline or increased hair fall?
 Here’s the takeaway:

 Want a better way to deal with male pattern baldness or an itchy scalp?
 Try talking to a healthcare provider online.
 From the comfort of your own home, you can glean expert medical advice on getting the luscious, healthy hair of your dreams.